-MSNBC's ratings dropped significantly in May, down double-digits from this time last year among key demographics, resulting in a fourth place finish behind HLN among cable news networks in both primetime and total day viewership.
+MSNBC's ratings dropped significantly in May, down double-digits compared to last year, putting the network in a fourth place finish behind HLN in both primetime and total day viewership.

 Urgent: Is Obama Telling the Truth on IRS, Benghazi Scandals?

-CNN, which came in second overall, showed a significant ratings surge from this time last year amounting to a 61 percent increase in total day viewers, of which there were 465,000, and a 92 percent increase among 25 to 54-year-olds overall, of which there were 161,000.
+CNN, which came in second overall, showed a significant ratings surge from this time last year, with a 61 percent increase in total day viewers, of which there were 465,000, and a 92 percent increase among 25 to 54-year-olds overall, of which there were 161,000.

-CNN also saw similarly significant gains in primetime year to year.
+CNN saw similarly significant gains in primetime year to year.

-The largest gains in the ratings war was made by HLN, a CNN spinoff network that is also owned by Time Warner, which came in third place overall.
+HLN, a CNN spinoff network that is also owned by Time Warner, saw the greatest increase in viewership, ranking in third place overall.

-HLN's May rating surge could in part be attributed to its extensive coverage of the Jodi Arias trial
+HLN's May ratings surge could be partially attributed to its extensive coverage of the Jodi Arias trial

 Additionally, "All In With Chris Hayes

-was down 32 percent in total viewers from the same time slot the year prior.
+was down 32 percent in total viewers from the same time slot last year.

 MSNBC at 7-Year Ratings Low Amid Obama Scandals; Fox News on a Roll